Parallels/prl-devops-service/README.md

-The Parallels Desktop Orchestrator Service is a service that can run in a container or directly in a host and will allow you to orchestrate and manage multiple Parallels Desktop Api Services.
-This will allow in a simple way to have a single pane of glass to manage multiple Parallels Desktop Api Services and check their status.
+The Parallels Desktop Orchestrator Service is a service that can run in a container or directly in a host and will allow you to orchestrate and manage multiple Parallels Desktop API Services.
+This will allow in a simple way to have a single pane of glass to manage multiple Parallels Desktop API Services and check their status.
 To know more please check the [Orchestrator](docs/orchestrator.md) documentation.